AriaFallah/WebpackTutorial/part1/README.md

 You can also add the [OrderOccurencePlugin](https://webpack.github.io/docs/list-of-plugins.html#occurrenceorderplugin)

 > Assign the module and chunk ids by occurrence count.
 Ids that are used often get lower (shorter) ids.
-This make ids predictable, reduces to total file size and is recommended.
+This makes ids predictable, reduces to total file size and is recommended.

 To be honest I'm not sure how the underlying mechanisms work, but in the current [webpack2 beta it's included by default](https://gist.github.com/sokra/27b24881210b56bbaff7) so I include it as well.